-Firstly, if you’re going for the classic, then we’d suggest Drawasaurus.
-With this one you can give your students customised words to draw, meaning you can give them vocabulary from a language lesson, terminology from a science lesson, and so on.
+Firstly, if you’re going for the classic, then we’d suggest drawasaurus.org, this one you can give your students customised words to draw, meaning you can give them vocabulary from a language lesson, terminology from a science lesson, and so on.

 Next, there’s Drawful 2, which we mentioned already.
-This one is a bit more cryptic and difficult, but for older students (and kids) it’s an absolute blast.
+This one is a bit more cryptic and complex, but for older students (and kids) it’s an absolute blast.

 Finally, if you’re wanting to add some more creativity and fun to proceedings, try Gartic Phone.
 This one’s got 14 drawing games that aren’t technically Pictionary, but they offer a fantastic alternative that we’d take every day of the week.

-🎲 We’ve got the full lowdown on how to play these Pictionary games online right here.
+🎲 We’ve got the full lowdown on how to play.
+Pictionary on Zoom right here.

 23. Scavenger Hunt

 The lack of movement is a serious issue in the online classroom.
-It stifles creativity, increases boredom and loses the teacher valuable attention over time.
+It stifles creativity, increases boredom and loses the teacher’s valuable attention over time.